MechanicalRabbit/DataKnots.jl/doc/src/start.md

 ### Labels

-It's sometimes useful to factor out reusable pipeline expressions and to label output columns.
+Since DataKnots is compositional, reusable pipeline expressions can be factored.
+These expressions can be given a `Label`.

     EmployeeCount = (
       Count(It.employee)